Emily Gallagher

 Emily E. Gallagher (born March 23, 1984) is an American politician.
 She is the Democratic representative serving District 50 in the New York State Assembly, which comprises Greenpoint and parts of Williamsburg, in the northern portion of the New York City borough of Brooklyn.

-Gallagher is a longtime community advocate in Greenpoint.
-Her platform focuses on environmental justice, improving infrastructure for pedestrians and cyclists, reliable public transit, fighting corporate greed, strengthening tenants rights and building social housing.
 She identifies as a Democratic Socialist.

 Early life

 Gallagher grew up in a suburb of Rochester, New York, and moved to Greenpoint, Brooklyn shortly after graduating from Ithaca College in 2006.
-Before running for office, she worked as a museum educator and a non profit community affairs director.
+Before running for office, she worked as a museum educator and a non-profit community affairs director.

-Politics
+Career

 Gallagher became involved in politics while attending Ithaca College in 2002.
-After moving to Brooklyn in 2006, she became deeply involved in neighborhood organizing especially around tenants rights and environmental justice, and eventually came to know many local players and issues in the community over a decade of grassroots participation.
-At the time, Gallagher was uninspired by local politics because she was unimpressed with status quo politicians, who often waffled with advocates, saying one thing and doing another, and she craved to see elected officials use their power to advance social justice.
-In the hopes that she could support such politicians, she began to reconsider her position, becoming involved with the Brooklyn political organization New Kings Democrats.
+After moving to Brooklyn in 2006, she became involved in neighborhood organizing, focusing on tenants' rights and environmental justice.
+Gallagher claims she was uninspired by local politicians, later becoming involved with the Brooklyn political organization New Kings Democrats.

 In 2016, New Kings Democrats approached Gallagher to consider a run for District Leader.

 Gallagher ran for Democratic leader of New York's 50th State Assembly district against 32-year incumbent Linda Minucci.
 She was endorsed by Congresswoman Nydia Velázquez and New York City Council Member Antonio Reynoso, but ultimately lost with 44.9% of the vote.

-Community Board

-Gallagher was soon after appointed to Brooklyn Community Board 1, where she worked on transportation issues, the environment, and uncovering community board abuses.
-As a community board member, Gallagher learned that the City had provided grant funding for community engagement.
-After several months trying to trace the money, the Board Chair Gerald Esposito admitted that the $26,000 had been spent to buy a RAV-4 SUV to “To go different places,” She was then removed from the board the following year by Brooklyn Borough President Eric Adams.